jpreiss/reproducible_papers/README.md

 This is a low-tech solution using directory layout conventions and Makefile pattern rules.
 Your project is laid out like:

-    src/     : Source code for computations and figures. tex/     : LaTeX code for the paper. inputs/  : Data sets from "the world" -- not your own computational results.
+    src/     : Source code for computations, figures, and generated TeX files. tex/     : LaTeX code for the paper. inputs/  : Data sets from "the world" -- not your own computational results.